mbenford/ngSocketIO/README.md

 ## Usage

- 1. Add the `ngSocketIO` module as a dependency in your AngularJS app;
+ 1. Add the `socket-io` module as a dependency in your AngularJS app;
  2. Inject the `socket` factory wherever you need to use Socket.IO;
  3. You're done!